Dnieper–Bug Canal: Reconstruction

 During the 1920s, it was partly rebuilt anew for the Riverine Flotilla of the Polish Navy (Flotylla Rzeczna Marynarki Wojennej), better known as the Pinsk Flotilla.
 The Flotilla was the inland branch of the Polish Navy operating in the area of the Pinsk Marshes between the Polish-Bolshevik War and World War II.
 During the 1920s, two locks were built.

 In 1940, the Soviet authorities initiated a large-scale reconstruction of the canal.
-A 23 km long stretch of the canal was built near Kobrin to straighten the old canal.
+A 23 km long stretch of the canal was straightened near Kobrin.
 Eight locks were built replacing movable weirs.

-Navigation on the Dnieper–Bug Canal is interrupted by weirs on the rivers Mukhavets and Bug near Brest, Belarus, the border town.
-That is the only place that, for the time being, makes the navigation from Western Europe to Belarus and Ukraine through inland waterways impossible.
+Navigation on the Dnieper–Bug Canal is interrupted by two weirs near the mouth of the Mukhavets at Brest which are used to raise the level of the river for the city's port.
 The waterways from the German-Polish border (Oder River, through the Warta, Brda and Noteć rivers, Bydgoszcz Canal, Vistula River, Narew River, Bug River) once used to link the Belarus and Ukrainian inland waterways via Mukhavets River, Dnieper–Bug Canal, Pripyat River and Dnieper River), thus connecting north-western Europe with the Black Sea.

 Decline and renewal

-Recently the dam in the Bug, making it impossible for ships to pass, has led to considerable neglect of the most western part of the Mukhavets; some of the locks have been filled in and Brest Harbor can only be reached by vessels approaching from the east.

 More recently efforts have been undertaken to restore the canal to a class IV inland waterway of international importance.
 In 2003 the Government of the Republic of Belarus adopted an inland water transport and sea transport development program to rebuild the Dnieper–Bug Canal shipping locks to meet the standards of a class Va European waterway.
 According to the Belarus government, four sluice dams and one shipping lock have been rebuilt which allow for the passage of vessels 110 m long, 12 m wide with a draught of 2.2 m.
 It is expected that reconstruction will continue over the next few years.